Not sure the best ammo to feed your AR for the range and home defense?

-The .223 is a civilian round and has SAAMI specs (organization that sets standards for pressure and dimensions) while the 5.56 is a military round that has their own specifications that might require higher pressure for higher velocity.
+The .223 is a civilian round and has SAAMI specs (an organization that sets standards for pressure and dimensions) while the 5.56 is a military round that has its own specifications that might require higher pressure for higher velocity.

 Therefore, it’s best to follow the advice:

 - 5.56 chamber: OK to fire both 5.56 and .223